MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 The only *safe* usage of this mechanism is for client-authoritative games with *no multiplayer capability*.

-PlayFab can be a useful cloud-save option for this type of game, using this mechanism.
-All other uses of **LoginWithGameCenter** should be considered *unsafe*.
+PlayFab can be a useful Cloud-save option for this type of game, using this mechanism.
+All other uses of `LoginWithGameCenter` should be considered *unsafe*.
 Do *not* use this login for *any* kind of game with *any* kind of multiplayer interaction.

 ### Best practice